Life in Rome

 The second means of contacting home is the internet.
 You can use Skype, FaceTime, or other equivalent programs without much difficulty.
 WhatsApp and Viber are also very good options that can be used on a mobile phone or with their Desktop applications, but should be set up before arriving in Rome if you wish to use your American number.
 Apple’s iMessage also works well.
 If you are bringing your iPhone to Rome, one thing you may want to do is update your contacts and add the country code (+1 for the US and Canada; +61 for Australia) to them so that you don’t experience issues with contact names not showing up in your messages if you get an Italian plan.

 It is not necessary to obtain an Italian driver’s license.
+Though, you should get an International Driving Permit (IDP), which is require by law in Italy and many countries in Europe in order to drive legally in conjunction with a valid drivers license.
+There are a few options to get your IDP, but the easiest is through AAA.
+You don’t need to be a AAA member and the IDP only costs $20 dollars.
 Rental car companies will accept your American license no matter how long you have been outside of America.
 If your license is set to expire while you are in Rome it is best to renew it before you leave.
 It may also be a good idea to learn how to drive a standard transmission vehicle.
 Rental car companies in Europe do have automatic transmission vehicles for rent, but they are often more expensive.

 It would be a good idea to make sure that you are up to date on your medical and dental care before you arrive.
 This may help prevent having to go to the hospital while you are here.
 You should also bring any relevant medical records with you to the College.
 No immunizations are necessary in order to live in Italy and any immunizations that may be required for work in Africa or Asia are easily obtained here through the infirmary.